lkrubner/humorus-mg/README.md

 *Assumptions*

 This app assumes that you keep all of your data in MongoDB, stored in a single collection inside a single database.
-The schema.edn file specifies a "schema" in the sense that it specifies HTML forms, and those forms specify what keys will exist in your database.
+The schema.edn file specifies a "schema" in the sense that it specifies HTML forms, and those forms will, almost accidentally, determine which keys will exist in your database.
 The system is extemely flexible: you can create any schema by changing the schema.edn file.
 As such, I believe this app could be used in a great variety of situations, for a great variety of companies.

 *Theory*